Private Blog Networks: What Are They & Why You Should Avoid Them

 1. Google has a hard time finding PBNs

-Google’s first iterations of Penguin have now been fully integrated into Google Core Algorithm.
-This means that Google has become much smarter at being able to accurately identify and penalise websites that engage with PBNs.
+Google’s first Penguin iteration has now been fully integrated into Google Core Algorithm.
+This means that Google has become much smarter at identifying and penalising websites that engage with PBNs accurately.

 Poorly organised networks are easier to determine since they leave obvious footprints such as shared IP addresses, duplicate content, and with many sharing the same domain registration details.